 Guide dog has its day — eventually

-Blind author and guide dog rebuffed at Clicks store illustrating the discrimination disabled people endure
+Blind author and guide dog rebuffed at Clicks store illustrates discrimination disabled people endure

 19 August 2025 - 04:30